 •Such gigs can pay literally ten times what a comic will typically get paid for night club work.

-Even more strangely, most of your local competition still fails to take advantage of this obvious career opportunity.
+Even more strangely, most of your local competition still fails to take advantage of this career opportunity.

 iPhone/iPod/iPad version | Computer version